percona/pmm-doc/docs/backup/mongodb-backup/create_PITR_mongo.md

     - **Backup Type**: select the  **PITR** option.
     - **Schedule**: configure the frequency and the start time for this backup.
     !!! caution alert alert-warning "Important"
         Make sure that the schedule you specify here does not create overlapping jobs or overhead on the production environment.
-Also check that your specified schedule does not overlap with production hours.
+Also, check that your specified schedule does not overlap with production hours.
     - **Retention**: this option is not available for PITR backups.
 Currently, retention policies can only be specified for Snapshot backups stored on Amazon S3-compatible storage.
 9. Expand **Advanced Settings** to specify the settings for retrying the backup in case of any issues.
 You can either let PMM retry the backup again (**Auto**), or do it again yourself (**Manual**). <br>
-    Auto-retry mode enables you to select up to ten retries and an interval of up to eight hours between retries.
+    Auto-retry mode enables you to select up to ten retries and an interval of up to eight hours between retries.<a id="folder-field"></a>
+10. In the **Folder** field, check the target directory available for the specified service and location.
+By default, this field comes prefilled with the cluster label to ensure that all the backups for a cluster are stored in the same directory.
+If the field is not automatically populated, the service you have specified is not member of a cluster and should be re-added using the following set of commands:
+   <pre><code>pmm-admin add mongodb \
+   --username=pmm_mongodb --password=password \
+   query-source=profiler <mark>--cluster=mycluster</mark></code></pre>
+    !!! caution alert alert-warning "Important"
+        Unless you are using verified custom workflows, make sure to keep the default **Folder** value coming from the cluster name.
+Editing this field will impact PMM-PBM integration workflows.

-10. Click **Schedule** to start creating the backup artifact.
+11. Click **Schedule** to start creating the backup artifact.
-11. Go to the **All Backups** tab, and check the **Status** column.
+12. Go to the **All Backups** tab, and check the **Status** column.
 An animated ellipsis indicator {{icon.bouncingellipsis}} shows that a backup is currently being created.

 ![!](../../_images/PMM_Backup_Management-MongoDB-PITR-Enable.jpg)

+## Failed backup alerts

+If you want to be notified of any MongoDB backups that fail, you can create an alert based on the Backup Failed alert template.
+For information on working with alert templates, see the [Percona Alerting](../get-started/alerting.md) topic.

 ## PITR artifacts

 The PITR oplog is available a few minutes (10 by default) after your PITR job has run for the first time.
 To see the corresponding PITR artifact, check out the list under **Backup > All Backups**.